terrytang0905/TT_Tech_Space/blogs/2016-12-12-impala-kudu-research-note.md

 ![Impala Architecture](_includes/Impala_arch.png).

+SendSQL -> Query Planer -> Query Coordinator -> Query Executor -> Query Coordinator -> SQLResult

 * Impala main components:

-	> Impala daemon(impalad) <br/>
+	- Impala daemon(impalad) <br/>
-	> Statestore daemon(statestored) <br/>
+	- Statestore daemon(statestored) - Impala’s metadata publish-subscribe service(broadcast). <br/>
-	> Catalog daemon(catalogd) <br/>
+	- Catalog daemon(catalogd) - serves as Impala’s catalog repository and metadata access gateway. <br/>
-	> Hive Metastore <br/>
+	- Hive Metastore - metadata database <br/>
-	> DataStorage:HDFS / Kudu
+	- DataStorage:HDFS / Kudu

+* Impala daemon(impalad) module:

+	- Query Planer
+	- Query Coordinator
+	- Query Executor

-#### Impala SQL Query:
+#### Frontend - Impala SQL Query

 Query compilation process: Query parsing,semantic analysis and query planing/optimization

+#### Logical query optimization for Impala

 An executable query plan is constructed in two phases: (1) Single node planning (2) plan parallelization and fragmentation.<br/>

-	1)A non-executable single-node plan tree consists of HDFS/HBase scan,hash join,cross join,union,hash aggregation,sort,top-n and analysis evaluation.
+	1)A non-executable single-node plan tree consists of HDFS/HBase scan,hash join,cross join,union,hash aggregation,sort,top-n and analysis evaluation.<br/>
+	Cost estimation is based on table/partition cardinalities plus distinct value counts for each column.

-	2)Takes the single-node plan as input and produces a distributed execution plan in order to to minimize data movement and maximize scan locality.
+	2)Takes the single-node plan as input and produces a distributed execution plan in order to to minimize data movement and maximize scan locality: in HDFS, remote reads are considerably slower than local ones. <br/>
+	The supported join strategies are broadcast and partitioned.
+Impala chooses whichever strategy is estimated to minimize the amount of data exchanged over the network, also exploiting existing data partitioning of the join inputs.<br/>
-    All aggregation is currently executed as a local pre-aggregation followed by a merge aggregation operation.
+    All aggregation is currently executed as a local pre-aggregation followed by a merge aggregation operation.<br/>

-The impala backend is written in C++ and uses code generation at runtime to produce a cient codepaths(with respect to instruction count) and small memory overhead.<br/>
+    For grouping aggregations, the pre-aggregation output is partitioned on the grouping expressions and the merge aggregation is done in parallel on all participating nodes.
+For non-grouping aggregations, the merge aggregation is done on a single node.

+_partitioned hash join_

 Impala employs a partitioning approach for the hash join and aggregation operators.<br/>
 When building the hash tables for the hash joins and there is reduction in cardinality of the build-side relation, impala constructs a Bloom-filter which is then passed on to the probe side scanner, implementing a simple version of a semi-join.

+* About Hadoop Join Optimizer

+* Impala Query Cache

-> Impala query cache could evidently improve execute times.Compare with the first query,next query speeds up the execution by 2-6x.
+Impala query cache could evidently improve execute times.Compare with the first query,next query speeds up the execution by 2-6x.

+#### Backend

+The impala backend is written in C++ and uses code generation at runtime to produce a cient codepaths(with respect to instruction count) and small memory overhead.<br/>

 * Code Generation Design & Performance